 Robert Schumann's Piano Works by Fabio Grasso

-This is a thematic non-chronological route, along which the sequences of pieces are proposed according to their degree of affinity as regards aesthetic, literary, biographical, inspirational as well as compositional background, even in spite of their possible great time severance.
+The pieces are grouped in 9 programmes, according to their degree of affinity as regards aesthetic, literary, biographical, inspirational and compositional background, even in spite of their possible great time severance.

-The links to the commented performances are gradually appearing on this page.
+Some links to commented recordings are available from this page.

 n.
 1: November 22nd 2013 - Page of the event

 n.
 2: September 27th 2014 - Page of the event

 n.
 3: September 19th 2015 - Page of the event